My Linux preferences

 Init system

 The init system everyone inevitably starts with whenever they run into Linux because most known distros stick with it.
-Though I personally do not have much to say as I do not interact with SystemD that much (except in Arch but I didn't really pay attention aside from the necessary parts for getting Arch running).
+Though I personally do not have much to say as I do not interact with systemd that much (except in Arch but I didn't really pay attention aside from the necessary parts for getting Arch running).

-That said, SystemD worsened nowadays, as Poettering (and Dylan M. Taylor again) added age tracking (archive.org / archive.fo) and made sure it stuck (archive.org / archive.fo).
-In addition to the crap on SystemD (which I will not bore you with as there are plenty around on the internet), I do not justify having that crap up my systems.
+That said, systemd worsened nowadays, as Poettering (and Dylan M. Taylor again) added age tracking (archive.org / archive.fo) and made sure it stuck (archive.org / archive.fo).
+In addition to the crap on systemd (which I will not bore you with as there are plenty around on the internet), I do not justify having that crap up my systems.

 For the first time I'm on Artix, I went with runit as I was following Luke Smith at that time.
-That said, I didn't like runit's services commands (which I felt was not as familiar as SystemD at that time), so I eventually switched to OpenRC.
+That said, I didn't like runit's services commands (which I felt was not as familiar as systemd at that time), so I eventually switched to OpenRC.
 I also found out runit is the largest init (in terms of file size) for Artix so there's that as well (yunno, the minor nitpicks).

 After runit, I switched to OpenRC (and stuck with it for the longest).
 I found OpenRC to be the most convenient option, giving me something reminiscent of systemd's more familiar commands on services.
 And I ran it for what I think was 2 years, giving me confidence to continue running OpenRC... at least until one elogind update (along with some self‐inflicted injuries) fucked everything up & forced me to play with some other init.